 Spring, Summer, & Fall Westmont in San Francisco

-- Summer 2019: December 1, 2018
+Summer application deadline December 1, 2023

 This 8-unit course is centered on participation in an internship related to the professional and vocational interests of each student.
 Internship opportunities exist for students of all majors.
 The amount of major credit received is determined by departmental guidelines and the type of internship selected.
 Components of the course include attendance at all placement orientation workshops during the first week of the semester (for Fall/Spring only); interviewing with at least three agencies/organizations prior to selecting an internship site; development of a detailed learning contract in consultation with one's site supervisor; and engagement with regular reading and writing assignments aimed at the reflective integration of theory and praxis.

 The internship is accompanied by a required weekly seminar.The purpose of this required seminar is to enable students to critically engage and reflect on their daily internship experiences in renewed faith-based ways.
 The course is designed to foster a deeper understanding of personal-vocational identity.
 Through guest speaker presentations and shared dialogue on common workplace dynamics, this course seeks to help students discover what it means to live faithfully amidst a range of complex and diverse settings while integrating a Christ-centered perspective

 “Introduction to San Francisco” is a one-unit course providing essential background and context to help students understand the history and diversity of San Francisco, especially the challenges and opportunities facing specific neighborhoods of this city where they will be living, learning, and working for a semester.
 Students will engage with the presence and influence of “The City” in our world by becoming more confident navigating this particular city, San Francisco.
 As students become accustomed to navigating this city, they will deepen their encounter with the urban world.
 Students will gain knowledge and experience of the city’s diverse social and cultural communities through field trips, interviews, reading, and neighborhood studies.